Raised-Mathematics/a11y-math-graphics/talks/icevi/slides.md

   * [pdf2htmlex](https://github.com/pdf2htmlEX/pdf2htmlEX)
   * [PDF.js](https://mozilla.github.io/pdf.js/)

-Keep as much of the source as possible
+Keep as much of the source as possible: **do not replace the LaTeX**

 ## Why is LaTeX important